Ice Maidens

 * * *

 It was bright beneath the moon and the air crisp.
 The snowline curved gently upward and disappeared among the pines.
-My legs were beginning to ache, but at least I was on familiar ground.
+My legs were beginning to ache, but at least I walked on familiar ground.
 Transformed in summer, filled with clean smells and the buzz of insects, this meadow used to be my playground.
-Those were happy days, but my heart was lighter then.
+Those were happy days, but my heart felt lighter then.

 Tall pines lined the hill and I walked closer toward them.
-A branch creaked and there was a flurry of snow, cascading among the branches.
+A branch creaked and a flurry of snow cascaded among the branches.
 I looked around, sensing shadows moving between the trees.
 I felt a cold touch on my cheek and jerked back.
 It was only the fur of my ski jacket.

 I didn’t believe any of it.

 When the footfalls sounded behind me again, I whirled around, my breath a white fog in front of me.
-It was a large cat, coal black, its glowing orange eyes staring at me fixedly.
+A large cat, coal black, its glowing orange eyes stared at me fixedly.
 It sat on its hunches and licked its right paw, tail swishing back and forth.
 It lifted its head, the eyes never leaving mine.
 It yawned with deliberate dignity and I could hear its rasped purring.
 I had a moment of fear as I looked into eyes that glowed with open malevolence.
-Hell, it was just a cat!
-With a snort, I turned and began walking.
+Hell, it’s only a cat!
+With a snort, I turned and began to walk.

 With each step the pines drew closer, but I couldn’t get that cat out of my mind.
-Every time I paused to listen, there was only silence and my labored breathing.
-I had a dreaded suspicion it was following me.
+Every time I paused to listen, nothing but silence and my labored breathing.
+I had a dreaded suspicion it followed me.
 I wanted to stop and see, but I couldn’t bring myself to do it.
-It was ridiculous, but there was something about that cat that set my teeth on edge.
+Ridiculous, but there was something about that cat that set my teeth on edge.

 Stupid!

 Then I did stop and stared hard at the wall of the forest ahead.
 I clenched my teeth, willing myself to turn.
-When I did turn it was there, staring at me, its tail working in agitation.
+When I did turn it sat there, staring at me, its tail working in agitation.
 I crouched and waved, hissing at it.
 It didn’t move.
-It was almost as though it was laughing at me.
+Almost as though it laughed at me.
 I picked up a handful of powdery snow, crunched it into a ball, and threw it.
 I missed, but as the ball shattered, fragments of snow fell around the cat.
 It jumped, back arched and spitting, its orange eyes glaring.

-There was malice in those eyes and I felt a ripple of apprehension.
+Burning malice lay in those eyes and I felt a ripple of apprehension.
 Then I went pale.
 Another cat slowly emerged out of the pines.
 Silent like a black ghost, its red eyes stared at me.
-The unease I felt was quickly turning to a sense of danger and I hurried away from the damned things.
+The unease I felt quickly turned into a sense of danger and I hurried away from the damned things.
 When one of them yowled, I shivered with dread.

 Pushing my way through the snow, I imagined one of them leaping on me, tearing at me.
-But that was absurd, of course, wasn’t it?
+Absurd, of course, wasn’t it?
 Whoever heard of a cat attacking a man?
 Even though it seemed unreasonable, I knew they were behind me, waiting.

-There was a narrow wagon trail through the forest, cut long ago before my father’s time, and I breathed a sigh of relief as I stumbled across one of its furrows.
+A narrow wagon trail wound its way through the forest, cut long ago before my father’s time, and I breathed a sigh of relief as I stumbled across one of its furrows.
 I stopped, turned and froze.
 There were dozens of them, all sitting on the snow, their glowing eyes staring and I stood rooted, unable to move.
 The apprehension I felt before grew into real panic as I pictured them swarming over me, clawing and biting.

-But they just sat there, staring, tails working.
+But they simply sat there, staring, tails working.

 “Man, most mortal,” a harsh female voice grated close to me and I yelped in terror.